Gitlyz007/ZERNet/README.md

 # ZERNet
-Source code for paper "Zero-referenced Enlightening and Restoration for UAV Nighttime Vision"
+Zero-referenced Enlightening and Restoration for UAV Nighttime Vision
+## Code
+Our model will be released after the paper is accepted.